LuisCarrilloTech/PowerShell/README.md

 # PowerShell
-PowerShell repo with all my scripts to be share with whom finds them useful
+PowerShell repo with all my scripts to be shared with whom finds them useful.